iimyzf/Inception/README.md

   A Docker Compose has <strong>3 important parts</strong>, which are:

-  * <strong>Services:</strong> A service is a unit of work in Docker Compose, it has a name, and it defines a container images, a set of environment variables, and a set of ports that are exposed to the host machine.
+  * <strong>Services:</strong> A service is a unit of work in Docker Compose, it has a name, and it defines container images, a set of environment variables, and a set of ports that are exposed to the host machine.
 When you run `docker-compose up`, Docker will create a new container for each service in your Compose file.

   * <strong>Networks:</strong> A network is a way for containers to communicate with each other.
 When you create a network in your Compose file, Docker will create a new network that all the other containers in your Compose file will be connected to.
 This allows containers to communicate with each other without even knowing the IP of each other, just by the name.